David Eby: ICBC reform

 On July 24, 2017, Eby released a report by accounting firm Ernst & Young that concluded that ICBC was in a poor financial situation.
-The report found the problem to lie in "the rising number and size of claims, larger cash settlements for minor injuries, and more claims costs going towards legal representation than to claimants", and that without significant reform, premiums for drivers would have to rise by almost 30 percent in two years to avoid significant losses.
-Over the next few months, Eby enacted immediate measures to help tackle the issue, including a rate hike of 6.4%, red light cameras at high-collision intersections, and a pilot program to eliminate distracted driving.
-On January 28, 2018, ICBC projected a net loss of $1.3 billion by the end of the current fiscal year.
-The following day, Eby described ICBC as a "financial dumpster fire" due to the "reckless decisions" and negligence of the previous Liberal government: "They knew the dumpster was on fire, but they pushed it behind the building instead of trying to put the fire out."
+The report found the problem to lie in "the rising number and size of claims, larger cash settlements for minor injuries, and more claims costs going towards legal representation than to claimants", and that without significant reform, premiums for drivers would have to rise by almost 30% in two years to avoid significant losses.
+Over the next few months, Eby enacted measures to help tackle the issue, including a 6.4% rate increase, red light cameras at high-collision intersections, and a pilot program to eliminate distracted driving.

+In January 2018, ICBC projected a net loss of $1.3 billion by the end of the current fiscal year.
+The following day, Eby described ICBC as a "financial dumpster fire" due to the "reckless decisions" and negligence of the previous Liberal government.
 Eby promised "major reforms to make ICBC financially viable again" would be announced shortly, but ruled out a switch to a no-fault insurance system.

-On February 7, 2018, the BC government announced several major changes to accident coverage.
-The payment for soft-injury claims was capped at $5,500; medical benefits and wage loss payments were doubled; common treatments became pre-approved; payouts changed from a lump-sum to a "care-based model" to cover costs on an as-needed basis; and ICBC changed its dispute-resolution mechanism to a new civil resolution system to reduce legal costs.
-The changes were estimated to save $1 billion a year, though Eby did not rule out a rate increase in the future.
+In February 2018, the government announced several major changes to accident coverage.
+Payments for soft-injury claims were capped, medical benefits and wage loss payments were doubled, common treatments became pre-approved, and payouts changed from a lump-sum to a "care-based model" to cover costs on an as-needed basis.
+ICBC also changed its dispute resolution mechanism to a new civil resolution system to reduce legal costs.
+The changes were estimated to save $1 billion a year, though Eby did not rule out a future rate increase.

 In September 2018, a new method of calculating insurance premiums came into effect that was more heavily weighted towards driving experience and crash history, and overall determined more by driver than vehicle.
 The change was expected to be revenue neutral, with two-thirds of drivers seeing their rates reduced but the remaining third of riskier drivers paying substantially more.

-On February 7, 2019, ICBC reported a net loss of $860 million in the first nine months of the fiscal year.
-The corporation blamed the loss on the escalating cost of insurance claims, and Eby said that reports from expert witnesses — some files including as much as six medical experts — were driving the costs.
-Four days later, on February 11, Eby announced a cap on expert witnesses, to a maximum of three.
+In February 2019, ICBC reported a net loss of $860 million in the first nine months of the fiscal year.
+The corporation blamed the loss on the escalating cost of insurance claims, and Eby said that reports from expert witnesses – some files including as much as six medical experts – were driving the costs.
+Later in February, Eby announced a cap on expert witnesses, to a maximum of three.
 On October 24, 2019, the Supreme Court of British Columbia struck down the cap, finding it "infringe[d] on the court's core jurisdiction to control its process".
-The province decided not to appeal and instead pursued new legislation to limit the number of expert reports while making allowances for judicial discretion on whether additional experts are needed.
+The province did not appeal and instead pursued new legislation to limit the number of expert reports while allowing for judicial discretion on whether additional experts are needed.